swiftlang/swift/benchmark/README.md

 This will reflect the performance of the Swift standard library installed on the device, not the one included in the Swift root.

+If build fails due with the error like `cannot find X in scope` it is because default toolchains don't give access to stdlib SPI.
+Use dev toolchain built locally or dev snapshot from [swift.org](https://www.swift.org/install/).

 ### build-script using SwiftPM+LLBuild

 To build the benchmarks using build-script/swiftpm, one must build both